Aubrey Franklin Hess: Early life and education

-Hess was born December 8, 1874 in the Blue Ridge Mountains of Virginia.
+Hess was born December 8, 1874, in the Blue Ridge Mountains of Virginia.
 He was the only child of John A. Hess and Mary E. Hess (nee Thomas).
 When Hess was five years old, his mother died.
 His father later remarried, giving Hess an immediate family of seven half brothers and sisters.

 In a 1926 newspaper interview, Hess recalled that his father, a hardscrabble mountain farmer, was not an educated man.
 Growing up Hess attended only local public schools and had few experiences outside that of a farm boy.

-Randolp-Macaon Academy and correspondence course
+Randolph-Macon Academy and correspondence course

 Hess expanded his early mountain education with a two-year course of study at Randolph-Macon Academy in Front Royal, Virginia.
 Hess graduated from this preparatory school in 1895.
 Afterward, Hess returned to West Virginia where he completed a four-year (1896–1900) correspondence course (also known as a conference course) “under state-authorized facility and examiners."